 Lots of fresh ingredients and super high protein tofu make this a healthy and filling, quick and easy week night dish.
 You can throw this one together in around 20 minutes from mostly store cupboard ingredients.

-This vegan pad Thai is my absolute Favourite!
-Made with fresh simple ingredients you’ll love this healthy vegan dish that takes less than 30 minutes to make!
-This recipe for Pad Thai is a take of a traditional pad Thai recipe from Thailand.
+This Vegan Pad Thai is made with fresh simple ingredients like bean sprouts, garlic, and lime juice.
+It’s a healthy vegan noodle dish that takes less than 30 minutes to make!
+Pad Thai is a traditional stir-fried noodle dish served in Thailand.
+It’s commonly served as street-food or in restaurants all throughout Thailand.

 12. Lentil Loaf

 It’s like meatloaf, but it’s lentils, and lentils are such a power house of plant based protein and nutrition that you really should be getting a good couple of portions into your diet each week.

 This loaf contains omega rich walnuts and flax along with brown rice, so you basically have a fully rounded meal here.
 Just serve with lots of steamed veggies and your favorite vegan gravy and it will be absolutely delicious.